 Litter is unsanitary.
 It’s ugly and difficult to clean up.
 Litter collects water and provides the perfect conditions to raise mosquitoes.
 Litter decreases the number of tourists visiting our county, which decreases the amount of money our county derives from tourism.
 Litter decreases property values and can cause blight in a whole neighborhood or community.
 Areas in our community with increased litter also have a correlating increase in crime.

-The State of Tennessee spent $15.5 million cleaning litter in 2017.
-The United States government spent $11.5 billion last year.
-This is an exorbitant amount of money to spend on such an easily avoidable thing.
-Locally, we have city crews and a county crew that clean litter in our community almost daily.
-Despite their efforts, they are not able to keep up with the litter from residents disposing of their trash improperly.
-Some roads are so dangerous, crews are not able to clean them unless they are shut down by a police escort.
+Federal and state funding pays for local crews that clean litter in our community almost daily.
+Many who work in these crews are volunteers.
+In addition, volunteers from the community spend their free time helping to keep litter in their neighborhoods and communities cleaned up.
+Despite their best efforts, they are frequently not able to keep up with all the litter that accumulates.
+Some roads are so dangerous that crews are not able to clean them unless they are shut down by a police escort.
 So...more and more litter accumulates, making the drive unsightly.

 There are laws against littering.
 Unfortunately, most people who litter are not very concerned with getting caught.
 It’s just what they do, and most don’t realize it is the wrong thing to do.
 Individuals who litter can be fined $50.
 Individuals who litter 10 lbs. or more can be fined $500.
 Businesses that litter instead of disposing of their garbage properly can be fined thousands of dollars and spend time in jail.
 Putnam County now has a litter officer who investigates litter and illegal dumping.